AndrewFrelas/DS1302-Based-Chinese-4-in-1-Clock-Mod-ESP32-C3-Super-Mini-NTP-Time-Sync-Canada-Based/README.md

 i added the esp32 boards so i do not remember how its done.
 Anyhow you will need to edit the .ino file to have your ssid and wifi password then compile and flash the file onto your ESP32-C3 SuperMini.
 After you have done that it should work.

 Note: you will need to also potentially also checkmark off Spoof enabled in the web interface so it will emulate the now missing DS1302 chip in the future i will remove this redundancy as there is no way to keep the DS1302 in place that i have found.
 Also the alarm and time set buttons will not function anymore and by default this clock will run 24 hour time now.
+Also i recommend you remove the coin cell battery from the white YM-SZ010-L V0.5 board for safety there is no need to keep it.

 For now I know this is a real basic write up but I wanted to just get the information out and while I did use claude for coding i wanted to write this section myself to ensure its accurate.
 Unlike most I want to be clear in my use of AI and Claude in this project so there is no misconceptions about this being coded